 The capital gains tax may be deferred to later dates as there are no limits on the number of 1031 exchanges that can be made.
 However, there are limitations on which investments can be exchanged.

-There are also taxes due for amount differences between investments.
+There are also taxes due for the amount differences between investments.
 Since there are many complications that can arise from this method, it is highly recommended that you seek a real estate tax expert for financial advice before reinvesting.

 8. Opportunity Zones